nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `matchbuyer INDEX [-strict]`

 The `INDEX` indicates the buyer in the [Buyer List](#2-buyer-list) to be matched.<br>
-The `-strict` flag indicates to reduce the matches to only properties that match *all* the buyer's characteristics.<br>
+The `-strict` flag indicates to reduce the matches to only properties that match *all* of the buyer's characteristics.<br>

 Examples:<br>
 `matchbuyer 5 -strict`: Matches buyer 5 to existing properties in the database based on price range and *all* desired characteristics.